List of sporting events affected by the coronavirus pandemic

 Davis Cup: China lost the World Group I qualifiers to Romania at Piatra Neamt on March 6 and 7.

-Davis Cup: Qualification Japan vs Ecuador at Miki on March 6 and 7, no spectators.
+Davis Cup: Japan vs. Ecuador qualification at Miki on March 6 and 7, no spectators.

 Davis Cup: Italy vs South Korea in Cagliari on March 6 and 7, no spectators.

-Fed Cup finals in Budapest, Hungary from April 14 to 19 (with France, Australia, the United States, the Czech Republic, Russia, Belarus, Spain, Germany, Hungary, Belgium, Slovakia, Switzerland) adjourned.
+Fed Cup finals in Budapest, Hungary April 14-19 (with France, Australia, the United States, the Czech Republic, Russia, Belarus, Spain, Germany, Hungary, Belgium, Slovakia, Switzerland) adjourned.

-Fed Cup playoffs April 17-18 (Poland vs. Brazil, Mexico against Great Britain, Serbia against Canada, Latvia against India, Japan against Ukraine, Romania v.
-Italy, Argentina c.
-Kazakhstan, Netherlands c.
+Fed Cup playoffs April 17-18 (Poland vs. Brazil, Mexico against Great Britain, Serbia against Canada, Latvia against India, Japan against Ukraine, Romania vs. Italy, Argentina vs. Kazakhstan, Netherlands c.
 China), adjourned:

 The Group I Asia-Oceania Fed Cup tournament was transferred from Dongguan, China to Dubai, the United Arab Emirates from March 3-7.